CorWatts/fasterscale/README.md

 That should result the browser downloading published asset bundles instead of each JS/CSS file individually.

 ## Testing
-1. Create a PostgreSQL database and user (**the user must be a superuser**)for tests via the following cli commands:
+1. Create a PostgreSQL database and user for tests via the following commands:
-    createuser -s -P fsatest
-    createdb -O fsatest fsatest
+    CREATE DATABASE fsatest;
+    CREATE USER fsatest WITH SUPERUSER PASSWORD 'test123';
+    GRANT ALL PRIVILEGES ON DATABASE "fsatest" TO fsatest;

 If you choose to modify the name of db or user or the password, be sure to also modify the corresponding value in `common/config/tests-local.php`.